 Intermediate (or level 2) apprenticeships are designed to cover entry-level roles and provide the basic skills and knowledge required to begin a career.
-If you’re aged 16, they represent the ideal opportunity for you to embark on further training outside of the classroom.
+If you’re aged 16 and over, they represent the ideal opportunity for you to embark on further training outside of the classroom.
 Typically, over a 12-month period, you’ll work towards obtaining qualifications equivalent to GCSEs, usually in the form of a diploma relevant to the area you’re working in.

 Entry requirements will vary from one or more GCSEs to no formal qualifications or experience, and employers are encouraged to make their apprenticeships as accessible as possible, so relevant experience and skills will be considered.
 On completion of an intermediate apprenticeship, you’ll be able to seek advancement at your current employer, undertake an advanced qualification at your current employer or elsewhere, or move into further education at a higher level than when you left school.